 An Argentina win where Italy do not pick up a losing bonus point, coupled with a try bonus point win for Ireland (or Georgia!) would see them placed in the 5th-8th category.
 On the other hand, if Argentina suffer a heavy defeat, and Ireland (or Georgia) win with a bonus point, then Pool C will have a side in the 5th-8th category.
 In short, only a bonus point win will do for Ireland

 However that is not a given for Ireland.
 Georgia have two individuals in the backline, outhalf Tedo Abzhandadze and Beka Mamukashvili at fullback who have the ability to win the game.
 As well as this, their pack is strong in is slowly breaking the stereotype of tiring after the hour mark.

-Georgia lead at half time 17-12 against South Africa in their opening fixture in Perpignan and despite there only being four points in it at full time, the Junior Boks never looked like losing the match in the last ten minutes.
-Nevertheless, they played a fast defensive line which put pressure on the South African attackers and forced mistakes.
+Georgia lead 17-12 at half time against South Africa in their opening fixture in Perpignan and it was a four point game at the final whistle.
+Georgia impressed with their fast defensive line which put pressure on the South African attackers and forced mistakes.

 Against France, Georgia were defeated more convincingly than in their opening game.
 Trailing 17-7 at half time, a try from Iban Etcheverry put 17 points between the sides with 25 minutes left and last year’s hosts could only muster one try in their attempt to close the gap.

 The FRU Predicts: A bonus point will be a step too far for this Irish side and they will have to settle for 9th seeds heading into the next round with a five-point victory tomorrow night.